Generate Dynamic Gaussian, Compositional, and GLM-Family Outcomes

 List of true parameters.
 Required components are

-List controlling optional ILR back-transformation.
-Use
+List controlling optional ILR back-transformation (

-partsorsbpto request compositional output,totalfor the closure total, andkeep_ilrto keep ILR coordinates alongside parts.- ar_stability
+family = "gaussian"only).
+Usepartsorsbpto request compositional output,totalfor the closure total, andkeep_ilrto keep ILR coordinates alongside parts.- ar_stability

 Handling for unstable AR matrices: